 The Group operates on a strictly 'capital efficient' approach and therefore director's remuneration has been based on conservative market matching rates each year in order to act in the best interest of the Company during the Company's growth phase.
-As at 31 December 2023, outside of existing shareholdings, Executive Director Simon St ledger is entitled to performance components included in director's remuneration.
+As at 31 December 2024, outside of existing shareholdings, Executive Director Simon St ledger is entitled to performance components included in director's remuneration.

-Simon St Ledger's employment terms, as formalized by board resolution and contract, dated 1st July 2019 which specifies a salary of AUD\$165,000 per annum increasing by at least 10% in each calendar year.
-A car allowance up to AUD\$1,000 per month and the required Super/pension payments at 10.5% per annum, The director will also be entitled to an executive bonus which shall not exceed 10% of remuneration and determined at the sole discretion of the board.
+Simon St. Ledger's employment terms, as formalized by a board resolution and contract dated 1st July 2019, provide for a base salary of AUD \$165,000 per annum, with a minimum annual increase of 10% in each calendar year.
+The terms also include a car allowance of up to AUD \$1,000 per month and superannuation/pension contributions of 10.5% per annum.
+Additionally, the director is eligible for an executive bonus of up to 10% of total remuneration, subject to the sole discretion of the board.